 - 2011 Scott Murphy Guest Lectureship BEST/AABB San Diego

-- Assistant Professor, Scientific Director of Cellular Therapies Blood Systems Inc.
+- Associate Professor, Scientific Director of Cellular Therapies Blood Systems Inc.

 - Laboratory Medicine